tim-speed/flexdiffuse/README.md

 #### Tuned Settings

     - Threshold = -0.25
     - Clustered = 0.0
     - Linear End = 1.0
     - Max Image Guidance = 1.0

 ![Generated with tuned settings](experiments/turtle_tuned.png)

     You can see we've guided the generation from this seed in a new direction while keeping true to the prompt.

     Explanation ( Guess ):
     - Negative Threshold setting moves us away from matched concepts between prompt and image in linear space.
     - High Linear setting moves us towards minor stylistic details, fidelity, texture, color...

-## Future Work

-- Cleanup UI
-- Intersecting features of multiple images on prompt embeddings.
-- Support for negative prompts
+### Composition, text??

-- Text based composition research... eventually implement something that can replace the need for drawing tool integrations for those comfortable with a language ( natural or otherwise ) guided approach.. the ideal end state of this may be similar to a programming language:
+    Goal: Text based composition research... eventually implement something that can replace the need for drawing tool integrations for those comfortable with a language ( natural or otherwise ) guided approach.. the ideal end state of this may be similar to a programming language:

+#### Research
     - From my friend Dom:
         - https://primer.ought.org/
         - https://arxiv.org/abs/1909.05858